a-bergman/Py_Utilities/README.md

 ## Latest Updates

 * `py_file_organizer.py`
-    - 2025-09-05 - Added code to create log files; updated README.md
+    - 2025-09-05 - Added code to create log files; updated README.md; updated naming scheme to use `꞉` for time to avoid using a colon
     - 2025-09-04 - Added `py_file_organizer.py`; updated README.md

 * `py_workspace_utils.py`

+    - 2025-09-05 - Added analyst arg to log files; updated naming scheme to use `꞉` for time to avoid using a colon
     - 2025-09-03 - Added `dir_duplicate_check()`; updated log file code for each; updated formatting in `py_workspace_utils.py`; updated `README.md`
     - 2025-09-02 - Added code that creates a `log.txt` for every function that modifies a file; updated docstrings/comments in `py_workspace_utils.py`; updated `README.md`
     - 2025-08-29 - Added `rename_files()` & `compare_files_simple()`; updated docstrings/comments in `py_workspace_utils.py`; updated `README.md`